nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Add a participant to an event: `addAttendance`
 (By:Ye Yutong)

-Adds an event to the list of events.<br/>
+Adds a participant to an event in the list of events.<br/>
 Format: `event addAttendance /n EVENT_NAME /m MEMBER_NAME`<br/>

 > :information_source: Both the `EVENT_NAME` and the `MEMBER_NAME` need to be added into the list of events and members prior to using this feature. <br/>